LibertyDSNP/spec/pages/Ethereum/Validation.md

 ---
-name: Announcement Source Validation
+name: Announcement Validation
 route: /Ethereum/Validation
 menu: "DSNP: Ethereum"
 ---

-# Announcement Source Validation
+# Announcement Validation

-## Purpose

-In order to fulfill the requirements of the [DSNP Source Validation Spec](/TODO)

-## Overview

-Messages on DSNP on Ethereum are validated at read time.
+DSNP Announcements on Ethereum are validated at read time.

-1. Watch for `DSNPBatchPublication` Event
+1. Read `DSNPBatchPublication` events
 2. Fetch and validate the Batch Publication
 3. Recover and validate the Ethereum address from the Announcement